mienaikoe/ziyu/Lore/Notes.md

     - Casra builds a new society in Ulu and prepares for the ice age.

 - Robots are actually a diffuse neural cloud of microscopic phototransistors

+### Interlogue
+- Make it clearer when the transition between the tunnel and leaving the tunnel happens.
+- Reword, don't add.

 ### Part 3
   - Casra and Linyu leave with Kip.